simonw/til/django/extra-read-only-admin-information.md

-# Adding extra read-only information to a Django change page
+# Adding extra read-only information to a Django admin change page

 I figured out this pattern today for adding templated extra blocks of information to the Django admin change page for an object.